 You don’t have to be gluten free to enjoy crispy almond flour waffles.
 Our family also loves whole wheat waffles but these almond waffles are one of our favorite breakfast dishes alongside frequently requested almond flour pancakes!

 The combination of almond flour and oat flour in gluten free waffles is nutrient filled and satisfying.
-The result are waffles that aren’t too dense and crisp up perfectly, with a slightly fluffy center, just like my fluffy almond flour cake or almond muffins.
+The result are waffles that aren’t too dense and crisp up perfectly, with a slightly fluffy center.

 Why You Will Like This Recipe